What’s the Difference Between a Spit Kink and Spit Play? Experts Break It Down

 1. Talk about it first

 Before launching a sexy loogie at your partner, make sure all parties are aware and interested in said event and occasion.
+As with anything on how to introduce kink into a relationship, know that the conversation takes open communication and consent.
 Spitting on a person who is uninterested or unaware is not only a non-consenting act, but it has the potential to bring up negative emotions—or even trigger past unwanted experiences.
+It’s also pretty rude, given that the whole fun of a spit kink is leaning into the degradation and humiliation aspect of BDSM, so doing it without prior express permission is pretty much just being degrading for no reason.

 And since spit play can incorporate so many possibilities, be sure to have a conversation about preferences that go beyond mere interest to engage.
 There's room to discuss if you're a spit bottom, spit top, or spit verse—and where on the body that spit is cleared to land.
 There are also plenty of forms of spit play to try: hard spit, sensual spit, drooling, in the mouth, not in the mouth, and beyond.
-“It can be placed anywhere the parties agree to," Linnea Mare says.
+“It can be placed anywhere the parties agree to," sex educator and sex coach Linnea Marie says.

 2. Spit safely

 Keep in mind that certain STIs can be present in bodily fluids and can transmit to another partner via other bodily fluids.
 “Direct mouth-to-genital or genital-to-genital contact carries a higher risk of STI transmission,” says Jones.
-“With herpes that presents orally, HSV1 or HSV2, there must be direct contact between the contagious area and another's mouth or genitals, so spitting from a distance would not carry that risk.”
-Research has also found that there's a risk factor for transmitting gonorrhea via saliva.
+Research has also found that there's a risk factor for transmitting gonorrhea via saliva1.
+It’s also worth noting that as with all things saliva, spit play might also transmit a cold or virus between partners, as sex therapist Jackie Golob, founder of Shameless Therapy & Consulting Services, notes.

 For these reasons, it's important to have conversations with any sexual partner before engaging in any play about their STI status and to proceed according to your own risk tolerance.